colemickens/platform2-sommelier/power_manager/docs/inactivity_delays.md

 addition to being locked immediately before the system suspends when the lid is closed).

+As of M71, an ML model has been enabled to run in Chrome to predict whether a screen dim should be deferred.
+When powerd is about to dim the screen in response to user inactivity, the model will predict whether the user is likely to reactivate the device after dimming.
+If reactivation seems likely, Chrome will tell powerd to defer dimming.
+To reduce the risk of incorrect predictions keeping the system awake indefinitely, dimming will only be deferred once until the user begins interacting with the system again.
+When the model is enabled, powerd's delay-doubling behavior for "presentation mode" or user activity is disabled.

 The above delays and actions can be configured by Chrome and are sent to the power manager as `PowerManagementPolicy` protocol buffers via D-Bus.
 Chrome's settings are controlled by [enterprise policies] and by the [chrome.power